-26 WEEKS ENDED AUGUST 2, 2013 AND AUGUST 3, 2012
+39 WEEKS ENDED NOVEMBER 1, 2013 AND NOVEMBER 2, 2012

 Net Sales.
-The net sales increase in the 2013 period reflects a same-store sales increase of 3.8% compared to the 2012 period.
-In the 2013 period our 10,024 same-stores accounted for sales of \$8.06 billion.
+The net sales increase in the 2013 period reflects a same-store sales increase of 4.0% compared to the 2012 period.
+In the 2013 period our 10,208 same-stores accounted for sales of \$12.14 billion.
 Increases in customer traffic and average transaction amount contributed to the increase in same-store sales.
 The remainder of the sales increase was attributable to new stores, partially offset by sales from closed stores.

-We believe that the increase in sales in the year to date period also reflects the impact of various operating and merchandising initiatives discussed in the Executive Overview, including the impact of improved store standards, the expansion of our merchandise offerings, improved utilization of store square footage and enhanced marketing efforts.
+We believe that the increase in sales in the year to date period also reflects the impact of various operating and merchandising initiatives discussed in the Executive Overview, including the expansion of certain of our merchandise offerings (including tobacco products) and improved utilization of store square footage.

 Gross Profit.
-For the 2013 period, gross profit increased by 7.3%, and as a percentage of sales, decreased by 77 basis points to 31.0%.
+For the 2013 period, gross profit increased by 7.6%, and as a percentage of sales, decreased by 72 basis points to 30.8%.
 The majority of the gross profit rate decrease in the 2013 period as compared to the 2012 period was due to a higher mix of consumables and an increase in sales of lower margin consumables including tobacco products and expanded perishables offerings, all of which contributed to lower initial inventory markups.
-In addition, we experienced a higher inventory shrinkage rate.
+In addition, we experienced a higher inventory shrinkage rate and higher markdowns.
 These factors were partially offset by transportation efficiencies.
-The Company recorded a LIFO benefit of \$2.8 million in the 2013 period compared to a LIFO provision of \$1.1 million in the comparable 2012 period.
+The Company recorded a LIFO benefit of \$6.6 million in the 2013 period compared to a LIFO provision of \$1.2 million in the comparable 2012 period.

-SG&A expense.
-SG&A expense was 21.6% as a percentage of sales in the 2013 period compared to 21.9% in the 2012 period, an improvement of 30 basis points.
-Retail labor expense, which reflects ongoing benefits of our workforce management system, increased at a rate lower than our increase in sales.
+SG&A Expense.
+SG&A expense was 21.5% as a percentage of sales in the 2013 period compared to 21.9% in the 2012 period, an improvement of 34 basis points.
+Retail labor expense increased at a rate lower than our increase in sales.
 Decreases in incentive compensation expense and workers' compensation and general liability expenses also contributed to the overall decrease in SG&A as a percentage of sales.
-The above items were partially offset by costs that increased at a rate higher than our increase in sales, including an \$8.5 million legal settlement of a previously decertified collective action in the 2013 period, fees associated with the increased use of debit cards, repairs and maintenance costs, and depreciation and amortization.
+The above items were partially offset by costs that increased at a rate higher than our increase in sales, including depreciation and amortization, fees associated with the increased use of debit cards, and an \$8.5 million legal settlement of a previously decertified collective action in the 2013 period.

 Interest Expense.
-The decrease in interest expense in the 2013 period compared to the 2012 period is due to lower all-in interest rates primarily resulting from our refinancing efforts during the last twelve months.
+The decrease in interest expense in the 2013 period compared to the 2012 period is due to lower all-in interest rates primarily resulting from the completion of our refinancing earlier this year.
+For more information, see "Liquidity and Capital Resources" in this report.

 Other (Income) Expense.
 In the 2013 period, we recorded pretax losses of \$18.9 million resulting from the termination of our senior secured credit facilities.
-In the 2012 period, we incurred pretax losses totaling \$29.0 million resulting from the repurchase of our 11.875%/12.125% senior subordinated notes, a \$2.5 million pretax gain resulting from the settlement of interest rate swaps, and a pretax loss of \$1.6 million resulting from an amendment to our senior secured revolving credit facility which was terminated in April 2013.
+In the 2012 period, we incurred pretax losses totaling \$29.0 million resulting from the repurchase of our 11.875%/12.125% senior subordinated notes.